ebemunk/blog/content/post/2018-09-01-lost-text-mining.md

 We're text mining the transcripts of the TV show LOST, and visualizing them!

-I wondered how much the dialogue text contributes to a TV show, and whether you would be able to "detect" things in it, looking only at the words that the characters speak, removed from how their actors looked or sounded like.
-How much of the writing shows through and contributes, especially in this "mass production" mentality of similar entertainment media?

-This thought was the initial spark behind this post.
-It's taken so long to finish that I'm not even sure what kind of question I was trying to answer, you be the judge.
-In that process I saw some cool patterns that I want to share with you.

 I retrieved and parsed the transcripts of LOST from Lostpedia[^lostpedia] and used a few different tools to look at this data.

 [^lostpedia]: http://lostpedia.wikia.com/wiki/Portal:Transcripts

 One thing to keep in mind is that this analysis is on only the text that the characters speak.
-The transcriptions contain scene descriptions, stage directions, and other misc. comments.
-None of that text is included.
-So when I mention the "writing" of the show, I mean in the context of what the characters speak only, the dialogue lines.
-Of course there is a lot more to the writing than just the dialogue.

-Now it might come as a surprise (coming from a guy who is writing a giant essay on LOST) that I've only seen the first season, back when it came out, and am not a fan of the show in particular.
-The decision to analyze this text was mostly because the transcripts of tv shows are rarely available publicly, and LOST was one of the only that I could find, that was also somewhat popular.
-I think I would want to analyze Westworld or Game of Thrones in the same manner, but who'd have thought it would be so hard to find transcripts online?

-All that to say is I am not a LOST connoisseur, so take these visualizations at their face value and not as some objective judgement about your favorite LOST character or writer.
-I'm not an authority on LOST, or on text mining, just in it for the visualizations.
+I'm not a big LOST connoisseur, so take these visualizations at their face value and not as some objective judgement about your favorite LOST character or writer.
+I'm not an authority on LOST, or on text mining.

 So strap yourselves in for a disgustingly deep dive of this influential TV show, in what I should have titled "i've finally lost it".